Agrover112/Agrover112/README.md

 Main: Looking for a mainter for Awesome Semantic Search

-- 🌱 I’m currently doing research which involves using a lot of  Bash scripting.
 -  📫 How to reach me:  agrover112@gmail.com

 I occassionally write blogs here(will shift ) and on [Medium](https://medium.com/@agrover112) and am open to  **Paid opportunities**.